Spring detox at Chenot Palace on splendid Swiss lake

 detox in Switzerland

-The Chenot Method® of detoxification incorporates millennia old eastern methods such as TCM system of meridians, European hydro therapy, with the newest nutritional and technology-based science to reset both, the overworked body and the mind.
-You need to dedicate time for this reset and the Chenot Palace requires a minimum stay of seven nights.
-While the paths of your meridians are cleaned through energetic treatments, your cellulite melts away with each aromatherapeutic bath, signature mud wrap and jet shower, an additional water exercise in the pool strengthens, and any water stuck in specific accumulation areas is cleared away through lymphatic pathways.
-I also recommend adding a lymphatic facial that will redefine your contours within an hour.
+While the paths of your meridians and lymphatic pathways are cleaned through daily energetic treatments, the toxin-burdened body shrinks away with each aromatherapeutic bath, signature mud wrap and jet shower.
+Three times per week a water exercise in the pool strengthens, and any water stuck in the accumulation areas is cleared away.
+I recommend adding a lymphatic facial that will redefine your puffed up contours within an hour.
 So much water is retained in our chin, under the eyes and the sides of your face.
-The suction cups effectively channel out this undesired accumulation.
+The suction cups effectively channel out this undesired accumulation, like deflating a balloon.

 luxury bedroom for detox